Leamsi9/ismaelvelasco.dev/cl6esdjpj092sfvnvf1ln3asf.md

 Which gets us closer to AsyncApi!

+## The green potential of event driven architecthure

 Increasingly, there is a shift from command driven, to event driven architectures, where instead of waiting for a specific command to trigger a behaviour, that behaviour is tied and automated asynchronously to changes in conditions, that is to say, events.
 This has huge potential and possibilities, which is why it is growing so rapidly as an architectural paradigm.
 Gartner projected that by the end of this year (2022)

 - Event notifications will form part of over 60% of new digital business solutions.